vsrinivas/fuchsia/docs/reference/kernel/kernel_cmdline.md

 ## kernel.page-scanner.enable-user-pager-eviction=\<bool>

-This option, false by default, allows for the scanner to evict user pager backed pages.
-Eviction can reduce memory usage, but removes predictability from system behavior.
+This option, true by default, allows for the scanner to evict user pager backed pages.
+Eviction can reduce memory usage and prevent out of memory scenarios, but removes some timing predictability from system behavior.

 ## kernel.userpager.overtime_wait_seconds=\<num>